-Pathways - Exit An exit award may be available to a student where: i) an exit award has been linked to the program in which the student is enrolled; ii) the student has satisfactorily completed the program of study to the point where they are a for the approved exit award; iii) the student is unable to complete the remaining requirements for their original enrolment; iv) the student has made an application, in writing, to have their enrolment transferred and the be awarded an exit award and v) the relevant College Pro Vice-Chancellor has approved the application.
-Pathways - Graduate Graduates of this program may seek admission to Masters Degree (Research) or Doctoral Degree (Research) Professional Accreditation Model A - Masters Degree (Coursework) may be accredited by professional associations.
+Pathways - Exit An exit award may be available to a student where: i) an exit award has been linked to the program in which the student is enrolled; ii) the student has satisfactorily completed the program of study to the point where they are eligible for the approved exit award; iii) the student is unable to complete the remaining requirements for their original enrolment; iv) the student has made an application, in writing, to have their enrolment transferred and therefore be awarded an exit award and v) the relevant Pro Vice-Chancellor has approved the application.
+Approved Exit awards will be noted in Table A of this Schedule.
+Pathways - Graduate Graduates of this program may seek admission to Masters Degree (Research), Doctoral Degree (Professional) or Doctoral Degree (Research) Professional Accreditation Model A - Masters Degree (Coursework) may be accredited by professional associations.
 Additional Information This section is intentionally blank.